Maurice Cowling

-Maurice John Cowling (6 September 1926 – 24 August 2005) was a British historian and a Fellow of Peterhouse, Cambridge.
+Maurice John Cowling (6 September 1926 – 24 August 2005) was a British historian.
+A fellow of Peterhouse, Cambridge, for most of his career, Cowling was a leading conservative exponent of the 'high politics' approach to political history.

 Early life

 Cowling was born in West Norwood, South London, son of Reginald Frederick Cowling (1901–1962), a patent agent, and his wife May (née Roberts).
-His family then moved to Streatham, where Cowling attended an LCC elementary school, and from 1937 the Battersea Grammar School.
-When the Second World War started in 1939 the school moved to Worthing and then from 1940 to Hertford where Cowling attended sixth-form.
+His family then moved to Streatham, where Cowling attended an LCC elementary school and, from 1937, Battersea Grammar School.
+When the Second World War started in 1939 the school moved to Worthing and then from 1940 to Hertford, where Cowling attended sixth form.

 In 1943 Cowling won a scholarship to Jesus College, Cambridge, but was called up for military service in September 1944, where he joined the Queen's Royal Regiment.
 In 1945, after training and serving in a holding battalion, he was sent to Bangalore as an officer cadet.